 Imagine that the king invites you for dinner at Buckingham Palace.
 Would you complain that the mashed potatoes are not as good as yours?
 Tell an off-color joke?
 Lecture everyone at the table on appropriate curfews for the kids?

 Probably not.
-So during the holiday season, when togetherness is more precious than ever, it might be good to practice manners worthy of the palace if you are a guest in your adult child’s home.
+So, this holiday season, practice manners worthy of the palace if you are a guest in your adult child’s home.

-As Diane Gottsman, founder of the Protocol School of Texas in San Antonio, puts it: Being a guest trumps being a parent.
+Or, as Diane Gottsman, founder of The Protocol School of Texas in San Antonio, puts it: Being a guest trumps being a parent.